SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

             }
         }

-        // attaches the deployable to a transport request,
+        // This attaches the deployable to a transport request,
         // if you have a prior call to mtaBuild, this step sets the deployable stage('attach') {
             steps {